zachlipp/network-visualizer/README.md

 <h3>❤️❤️❤️🖤🖤 (3/5)</h3>
 <h3>Reflection</h3>

 <p>This is the coolest project I have ever gotten to work on.
-We built the car as we drove.
-The app is fun and performed specifications.</p>
+We built the car as we drove and tried to provide a useful tool to people who needed it.
+The app is fun and performed to specifications.</p>

 <p>That said, I've learned a lot since I built this.
 Even though this project rocks, this isn't exactly the quality of code I'd submit for a job interview.
 Consider this a useful prototype provided on a tight timeline - after all, that's what it is.</p>